Ayodimeji1/AI_Cconvolutional_Neural_Network/README.md

 # Convolutional Neural Network (CNN) Model for Image Classification

 ## Overview
-This project demonstrates a Convolutional Neural Network (CNN) built using TensorFlow and Keras for image classification tasks.
+This project is a Convolutional Neural Network (CNN) built using TensorFlow and Keras for image classification tasks.
 The primary focus of the model is to classify images into different categories using a deep learning approach.
 The project is developed using Python and includes essential exploration, dataset preparation, model training, and evaluation steps.

 ## Table of Contents
 1. [Introduction](#introduction)